davedoesdev/heddle/README.md

 - `gen/x86_64/dist/heddle.img` - Raw bootable disk image, partitioned with GPT or MBR and using a Btrfs or Ext4 filesystem.
 - `gen/x86_64/dist/boot_heddle.sh` - Shell script to boot the disk image in KVM.
+- `gen/x86_64/dist/in_heddle.sh` - Shell script for automating customisation of the disk image.
 - `gen/x86_64/dist/update` - Directory containing files necessary to [update an existing Heddle installation](#updatingheddle) to this build.

 `heddle.img` is a sparse file so you should extract the archive using a version of tar which supports sparse files, for example `bsdtar` or recent versions of GNU tar.